domoench/fwoom/README.md

 with WebGL and Three.js.
 I started this side project as a way to experiment with in-browser graphics, GPU programming, and physics simulation.

-This game is still very in-progress.
+This game is still very in-progress - only the bare bones functionality has been implemented.
+You can see it [HERE](http://davidmoench.com/fwoom/index.html).

 Controls:
 ---------